LuanEdCosta/copy-image-clipboard/README.md

 - Take a look at the [Projects Tab](https://github.com/LuanEdCosta/copy-image-clipboard/projects) on GitHub to see some tasks that need to be done.
 - [Create an issue](https://github.com/LuanEdCosta/copy-image-clipboard/issues) to suggest an improvement or to describe a bug.
+- Read the [CONTRIBUTION GUIDE](CONTRIBUTING.md) to see how to contribute with code.

 ## :blue_book: License